 3.3.
 The instrumentation and control system architecture (see paras 3.15-3.18) should provide a high level definition of the instrumentation and control systems, the assignment of instrumentation and control functions to these systems, and the communications (interfaces) between instrumentation and control systems and the reactor operators and users.
 The architecture of highly integrated systems should be carefully considered to ensure proper implementation of the defence in depth concept (see paras 3.4-3.6).
-The architectural design should include the rational allocation of functions, ensuring that these are only in the systems where they are needed.
+The architectural design should include the rational allocation of functions, ensuring that these functions are only inassigned to the systems wherein which they are needed.
 The specific instrumentation and control systems that can be included within the overall system architecture of a particular research reactor depend on the type of reactor, its purpose and its operating modes.
 Different instrumentation and control systems are described in the Annex.

-THE APPLICATION OF THE DEFENCE IN DEPTH CONCEPT TO INSTRUMENTATION AND CONTROL SYSTEMS AT A RESEARCH REACTOR
+THE APPLICATION APPLICATION OF THE DEFENCE IN DEPTH-CONCEPT TO INSTRUMENTATION AND CONTROL SYSTEMS AT A RESEARCH REACTOR